A Complete Guide to Formatting Tools in Microsoft Word

 Spellcheck

-Search and Advanced Search
+Find and Advanced Find

-Text Formatting and Paragraph Tools
+Text and Paragraph Formatting Tools

 Style Options